 Text Messages.
 Studies have shown that text messages have a 98% open rate, while emails have closer to 20%.
 With text messaging, there’s little to no missed communications, and no junk mail to sort through.
 Most families keep their phones within arm’s reach, which means personalized invites can be viewed at a faster rate.
 Think about promoting the next campus visit through a text message, but keep in mind you’re limited to the number of characters to include in each message and can only send to families who opted-in to receive text messages.

 Emails.
 When sending emails, it is all about what is sent, when you send it and the frequency that will drive responses and open rates.
 Personalizing each message is key to your recruitment process so that you can help families see their place in the story of your school.
 As a best practice, try to send out three to four emails leading up to the event.
 Send the first email over 15 days in advance, the second between 8-14 days, next 2-7 days and send the last promotional email the day before or the day of your event.
-According to Sleeknote’s analysis of when is the best time to send emails, it suggests that Tuesdays and Thursdays are the best days to send an email, and during the hours of 10 am – 11 am.
+Sleeknote’s analysis of the best time to send emails suggests that Tuesdays and Thursdays between 10-11 am are the best times to send emails.

 Phone Calls.
 If you received an inquiry or noticed someone started an online application, but they have not yet been on campus…give them a call!
 Talking to a live person is a great personal touch, as it creates trust and authenticity.
 It is a great idea to incorporate phone calls in your promotional efforts to help build a relationship with each family.